 "A standard Business Process Model and Notation (BPMN) will provide businesses with the capability of understanding their internal business procedures in a graphical notation and will give organizations the ability to communicate these procedures in a standard manner. [...]
 This will ensure that businesses will understand themselves and participants in their business and will enable organizations to adjust to new internal [..] business circumstances quickly."
 BPMN Website: www.bpmn.org

 The beauty of this notation is that you can freely access documentation and examples.
-Also, there is a bunch of free software around (apps you can install on your computer or cloud software).
+Also, there are several free software options available, including applications for your computer or cloud-based software.

-➞ This document will be most useful if you just want to see some examples and have them explained.
-It goes quite into detailed use cases, so give it a try.
+➞ This document is particularly useful if you want to see examples and have them explained.
+It delves into detailed use cases, providing valuable insights.

-When using BPMN for drawing your processes, you don't need to strictly follow the notation.
-However, looking up the meaning of each symbol might sometimes be helpful:
+When using BPMN to create process maps, you don't need to strictly adhere to the notation.
+However, referring to the meaning of each symbol can be helpful at times:

-But don't worry, with the upcoming sections we want to show you how you can easily build the processes you need with some basic functionalities.
+But don't worry!
+In the upcoming sections, we will demonstrate how you can easily build the necessary processes using basic functionalities.